 They measure from 40 to 70 cm and weigh 5 to 26 kg.
 This opportunistic omnivore eats fruits, plants, oak nuts, insects, worms, rodents, frogs, nuts, eggs, and crayfish.

-Raccoons live in forests, suburban, and urban areas in the Central and southern parts of North America.
+Raccoons live in forests and suburban, and urban areas in the Central and southern parts of North America.
 The average lifespan of a raccoon is 2 to 3 years.

 Northern River Otter